 The assessment of the applicants should include their medical history, the references received and the Disclosure and Barring Service checks (DBS)and other statutory checks undertaken for the assessment.

-8. Approval of Special Guardianship for Looked After Children
+8. Approval of Special Guardianship for Children in Care

-A formal referral to support the making of a Special Guardianship Order for a child Looked After by the Local Authority can only be made following a statutory review at which Special Guardianship is recommended or at the request of the court during proceedings.
+A formal referral to support the making of a Special Guardianship Order for a Child in Care can only be made following a statutory review at which Special Guardianship is recommended or at the request of the court during proceedings.

 The prospective Special Guardian should write to the Social Worker to notify them of their intent to apply for an SGO.
 They must give written permission for statutory checks to be undertaken and sign and date the letter.